 Who gets the extra places at the 2026 World Cup?

-There are 17 additional qualifying places -- 16 added slots plus the place for the hosts which is no longer reserved separately.
-For the 2022 World Cup, Asia received the four automatic place PLUS Qatar as hosts.
-In 2026, United States, Mexico and Canada will be included within the six places allocated to North, Central America and Caribbean (CONCACAF.)
+There are 17 additional qualifying places compared to 2022 -- 16 added slots plus the previous 1 place for the hosts which is no longer reserved separately and goes into the qualifying pot.
+For instance, for the 2022 World Cup, Asia received five places: four automatic qualifying places PLUS Qatar as hosts -- there is now no additional allocation.

 Asia: 8 (+4)